 I teach both introductory and upper level courses on colonial and modern Latin America, the Caribbean, and the Atlantic world.
-Recent courses I have developed include "Yankees in the Tropics: American Imperialism in the Caribbean," "Earthquake and Hurricanes: History of Haiti and Dominican Republic," and "American Empires: Introduction to Atlantic History."
+Recent courses I have developed include "Yankees in the Tropics: American Imperialism in the Caribbean," "Earthquake and Hurricanes: History of Haiti and Dominican Republic," "City and Empire in the Spanish Atlantic," and "American Empires: Introduction to Atlantic History."
 I enjoy interacting with students and exposing them to the intricacies of historical analysis and writing.
 My teaching goals include helping students become valued professionals and educated citizens.
 Before coming to St. Lawrence University, I also taught at the Department of Latino and Hispanic Caribbean Studies at Rutgers University.

 I am an avid baseball fan and a Philadelphia Phillies enthusiast despite the dark moments the team is experiencing.
 When the weather allows, I love riding my motorcycle, hiking, and the outdoors.
-My first year in the North Country has tested my tolerance to long winters in ways I could not anticipate.
-Now in my second year, I have learned that a good coat makes everything possible.
+My first year in the North Country tested my tolerance for long winters.
+Now in my third year at St. Lawrence, I have learned that a good coat makes everything possible.

 Regularly Taught Courses:

 - Survey of Caribbean and Latin American Studies